 The most widely publicized measure of inflation is the consumer price index (CPI).
 The CPI measures the rate of inflation by determining price changes of a hypothetical basket of goods, such as food, housing, clothing, medical care, appliances, automobiles, and so forth, bought by a typical household.
 The CPI base value for Austria is regularly recalculated, most recently in 2015.

-Figure 12 shows the CPI values calculated on the basis of the CPI-66, i.e. on the basis of typical purchases in 1966.
-This means that products worth the equivalent of EUR 100 in 1966, cost EUR 115 in 1970.
-To buy the same typical goods in 2000, you had to spend EUR 375.
+Figure 11 shows the CPI values calculated on the basis of the CPI-76, i.e. on the basis of typical purchases in 1976.
+This means that products worth the equivalent of EUR 100 in 1976, cost EUR 150 in 1984.
+To buy the same typical goods in 2000, you had to spend more than EUR 200 and in 2021 even more than EUR 300.
 The difference registers the effect of inflation.
 In fact, that's what an inflation rate is - the percentage change of a price index.

-Figure 12: CPI Values, 1970-2018
+Figure 11: CPI Values in Austria, 1976-2021, source: OeNB